 While this special sentence also speaks to copyrights, because I was focused on getting my registration as a patent agent, I always treated my shorthand ‘188 Claim’ as a patent thing.
 It does not seem inaccurate to use the 188 Claim idea for copyrights, but to me it has always been about claiming your right to a patent.

-Your right to a patent (if allowed) is your right to control the making, using, and selling of your invention.
+Your right, that comes from a patent (if allowed) is your right to control the making, using, and selling of your invention.
 To me, this is a powerful thing, and thus it deserved a simple easy to remember shorthand.
 Since the more formal version of shorthand for the reference to that special sentence in the Constitution is I.8.8., and 188 is so much faster and easier to write, my shorthand note for filing a patent application became the ‘188 Claim’.

 Thus, the 188 Claim was born.